C191068/Ali_SDN/README.md

 traditional router have both data plane and control plane function running at the same hardware <br>

-mostly they are proprietary hardware
+mostly they are proprietary hardware and software are provided by vendors <br>

 Proprietary hardware refers to computer or electronic hardware that is designed, manufactured, and controlled by a specific company or organization.
 It means that the hardware is not made by multiple manufacturers or available for use by anyone; instead, it is exclusive to the company that created it.<br>